Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Polynomial algorithm in -induced-minor-free graphs

 We now prove the second item, also by contradiction.
-Suppose that there is a connected component $C'$ of $C \setminus e$ that does not contain a~vertex in $N_G(X)$.
-We will reach a~contradiction by showing that $C'$ contains an edge $e'$ not incident to $N_G(X)$, and such that $C \setminus e'$ is connected (and conclude in light of the previous paragraph).
+Suppose that there is a connected component $D$ of $C \setminus e$ that does not contain a~vertex in $N_G(X)$.
+We will reach a~contradiction by showing that $D$ contains an edge $e'$ not intersecting $N_G(X)$, and such that $D \setminus e'$ is connected (and conclude in light of the previous paragraph).

-Let $L_i \subseteq V(C')$ be the \emph{$i$-th neighborhood of $e$} in $C'$, i.e., the vertices at distance $i$ of one endpoint of $e$, and at least $i$ of the other endpoint.
+Let $L_i \subseteq V(D)$ be the \emph{$i$-th neighborhood of $e$} in $D$, i.e., the vertices at distance $i$ of one endpoint of $e$, and at least $i$ of the other endpoint.
 We consider the \emph{last layer} $L_k$, i.e., such that $L_k \neq \emptyset$ and $L_{k+1} = \emptyset$.
-If $L_k$ contains an edge $e'$ then removing the endpoints of this edge does not disconnect $C'$ (and hence $C$) since each vertex in $L_k$ has a neighbor in $L_{k-1}$ (with the convention that $L_0$ consists of the endpoints of $e$) and $G[L_0 \cup L_1 \cup \dots \cup L_{k-1}]$ is connected.
+If $L_k$ contains an edge $e'$, then removing the endpoints of this edge does not disconnect $D$ (and hence $C$) since each vertex in $L_k$ has a neighbor in $L_{k-1}$ (with the convention that $L_0$ consists of the endpoints of $e$) and $G[L_0 \cup L_1 \cup \dots \cup L_{k-1}]$ is connected.

+If $L_k$ does not contain any edge, then $k \geqslant 2$.
+Otherwise (if $k=1$), then $D$ has a~single vertex, say, $w$, and $w$ has no neighbors in~$X$.
+Hence, in $G$, $w$ is only adjacent to one or the two endpoints of~$e$, contradicting that $G$ is reduced.

-If $L_k$ does not contain an edge, then each vertex in $L_k$ has two neighbors in $L_{k-1}$.
-This is because $G$ is reduced, and by assumption that no vertex of $C'$ has a~neighbor in $X$.
-Hence, removing the endpoints of any edge $e'$ incident to a vertex in $L_k$ does not disconnect $C'$ (nor~$C$), since each vertex in $L_k$ has at least one neighbor in $L_{k-1}$ which is not an endpoint of~$e'$.
+Furthermore, each vertex in $L_k$ has two neighbors in $L_{k-1}$.
+This is because $G$ has minimum degree at~least~2 (as $G$ is reduced), and by assumption that no vertex of $D$ has a~neighbor in $X$.
+Hence, removing the endpoints of any edge $e'$ incident to a vertex in $L_k$ does not disconnect $D$, nor~$C$, since each vertex in $L_k$ has at least one neighbor in $L_{k-1}$ which is not an endpoint of~$e'$.
 In either case, $e'$~is an edge of $C - N_G(X)$ that does not disconnect $C$, which we showed is not possible. \end{proof}

 We now prove the main technical result of the section.